gitBeraTB/Non-Stationary-Electron-Transport-Simulation/README.md

 * **Domain:** Solid State Devices, Computational Physics, Semiconductor Theory

 ## 📊 Results
-The simulation demonstrates that rapid changes in the Electric Field lead to a "Velocity Overshoot" effect, allowing electrons to temporarily exceed saturation velocity—a key principle leveraged in high-speed silicon engineering[cite: 81].
+The simulation demonstrates that rapid changes in the Electric Field lead to a "Velocity Overshoot" effect, allowing electrons to temporarily exceed saturation velocity—a key principle leveraged in high-speed silicon engineering.

 ---
 *Author: Yusuf Berat Bölükbaş*
+"This project was developed as part of the EE419 Solid State Devices course at Middle East Technical University."